 The available processes and corresponding process IDs are listed in Table 6.
 Anomalous gauge boson couplings, input via anomV.dat, are implemented for all processes in this class.
 This process class can also be run in the Higgsless and spin-2 models implemented in VBFNLO, with the exception of same-sign WW production.
 Details of the calculations can be found in Refs.
 [28-32].

-Furthermore semileptonic decay modes of the vector bosons are implemented at leading order for the WW and ZZ production processes in VBF.
-In this case only anomalous couplings are available as BSM options.
+Furthermore semileptonic decay modes of the vector bosons are implemented for the